luiz734/swaync-widgets/README.md

 ```

 Let's do a quick tour for each option:
-- desc: a description to make `widgets.css` more legible
+- desc: identifier to use e.g: `swaync-widgets mute`
 - index: used on css selector like `div:nth-child(X)`.
 1 is the first index
 - off_label: the label when the state is off
 - on_label: the label when the state is on